sushanth3104/Open-Source-EDA-Tools/README.md

 ## 📜 License
 This project is open-sourced under the **MIT License**.
-Please check individual tools’ licenses in their repositories.
+Please check individual tool's licenses in their repositories.

 ---